NigoroJr/netty-socketio_simple/README.md

 You need to `mvn compile` before doing `mvn exec:java` if you update the source code.

-#### No constructors are allowed!!
+#### Default constructors
-Do **NOT** implement constructors in the container classes.
-You can see that no data will be received in the server if you include the commented-out constructors in the Player and/or Coordinates class.
+Make sure you have default constructors for all of your container classes (in this case, Player and Coordinates).

 ## Author
 Naoki Mizuno